 You can also plan your finances and resources to determine how much money you need to start your business.
 Once you get those resources, how you are going to budget those finances?
 We recommend reading our blog on how to finance your trucking company and using our start-up cost calculator to determine how much you can afford.

 2. Register your business

 Once you’ve gotten the logistics of starting your business out of the way, it’s time to register your business.
-Here are 10 steps you can take to start your own business.
+The Small Business Administration has helpful resources like these 10 steps you can take to start your own business.
 When you register your business, you can choose to register your business as a sole-proprietorship, a Limited Liability Company (LLC), or a Corporation (Inc).
 All of these options can help you determine starting costs, taxes, and whether you are operating as an individual or a company.

 3. Obtain proper trucking registration

 The next step towards opening your own trucking company can be a little complicated.
 Regardless of what kind of trucking business you want to run, you will most likely need a DOT Number and your Motor Carrier Authority.
 From there, you have to decide what your trucks will deliver, where they will be delivering to, and the weight of your trucks.
 These are all factors in what registration and licenses you have to get.